soyart/ssg/soyweb/README.md

   The generated index will point to `${sibling}/index.html`

-The generator is currently available to `ssg-manifest` via the site manifest specification.
+The generator is currently available to `soyweb` via the site manifest specification.

 #### Index generator: templates in markers